 These features led to massive interest in both AR and VR technologies.
 However, the world of digital and physical integration does not stop with AR and VR at all.
 New technologies such as Mixed Reality(MR) and Extended Reality(XR) are starting to make noise in the market.

 Here is a good read about the differences between AR, VR, MR, and XR.

 The interest in augmented reality and its application continues to grow.
 Perkins Cole surveyed 200 startup founders and company technologists.
 In this survey, 37% believe that the adoption of immersive technologies will become mainstream in the next five years.

 In the same survey, it is interesting to note that 90% of consumers know how virtual reality works, while 65% only know augmented reality.
-Even though some products are AR-related, users still consider it as a virtual reality concept.
+Even though some products are AR-related, users still consider it a virtual reality concept.
 With that, several startups still battle the massive adoption of AR technology.

 Because of that, there’s plenty of room for competition to thrive.
-Meaning, startups still have more chances to implement augmented reality in different areas.
+Meaning, that startups still have more chances to implement augmented reality in different areas.

 Here are some industries that use AR.

 It is not just about augmentation; it is now immersive entertainment.
 From games to music to sports, AR is great for entertainment.
 Why?
 Because it has the power to captivate its users’ attention.